Accessibility statement for Hart District Council

 Compliance status

-This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the non-compliances and exemptions listed below under non-accessible content and content outside the scope of the accessibility regulations.
+This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard.
+However, we are working to improve both compliance and the experience of our users.

 Non-accessible content